joshua-decoder/joshua-decoder.github.com/6.0/quick-start.md

 supply parallel data that the models can be trained from.
 Information about how to do this can be found in [the pipeline documentation](/6.0/pipeline.html).

-Our pipeline.html">pipeline script</a> is the quickest way to get started.
+Our <a href="pipeline.html">pipeline script</a> is the quickest way to get started.
 For example, to train and test a complete model translating from Bengali to English:

 First, download the Indian languages data:

     curl -#L https://github.com/joshua-decoder/indian-parallel-corpora/tarball/master > indian-languages.tgz
      tar xf indian-languages.tgz
-    ln -s joshua-decoder-indian-parallel-corpora-b71d31a input
+     ln -s joshua-decoder-indian-parallel-corpora-* input

 Then, train and test a model